-The GeoBasis program measures different parameters in the top soil/ground.
-In large areas of the Arctic only a shallow soil layer is covering a permanent frozen layer of soil/ground or bedrock.
-The permafrost has a huge impact on drainage patterns in these areas as the permafrost table acts like a non-permeable layer and thawing of the permafrost have the potential of releasing greenhouse gasses when soils thaws and stored carbon can be turned over.
+The GeoBasis program measures different parameters in the topsoil/ground.
+In large areas of the Arctic only a shallow soil layer covers a permanent frozen layer of soil/ground or bedrock.
+The permafrost has a huge impact on drainage patterns in these areas as the permafrost table acts like a non-permeable layer and thawing of the permafrost has the potential of releasing greenhouse gases when soils thaws and stored carbon can be turned over.
+The area around Arctic Station Disko is an area with discontinuous to sporadic permafrost.